BrianGDGIT/RPG/README.md

 Systems created:

-Multiplayer network syncing*
+Multiplayer network syncing*,
-Google Play Login*
+Google Play Login*,
-Google Play Matchmaking*
+Google Play Matchmaking*,
-Random Item Generation
+Random Item Generation,
-Random Monster spawning
+Random Monster spawning,
-Spells with varying effects on other objects
+Spells with varying effects on other objects,
-Object movement through 2d space
+Object movement through 2d space,
-Object collision system
+Object collision system,
-UI
+UI,
-High Scores saved to device
+High Scores saved to device,

 *Google Play Games integration is in the googleplay branch for now and has not been merged into Master yet